EGY.COM - COMMUNITY

-In Egypt, Freemasonry imploded into feuding camps: Anglo-Saxon and French, ostensibly reflecting the dual imperialistic control--military and cultural-- which had entrenched itself along the Nile Valley.
+In Egypt Freemasonry imploded into feuding camps: Anglo-Saxon and French, ostensibly reflecting the dual imperialistic control--military and cultural-- which had entrenched itself along the Nile Valley.

 A favorite Masonic hall south of the Levant was Kawkab al-Shark--Star of the East.
-Somehow, its propinquity to after-life symbolism conjured up echoes of the cult of Isis and Osiris giving it a distinct character and flavor.
+Somehow, its closeness to after-life symbolism conjured up echoes of the cult of Isis and Osiris giving it a distinct character and flavor.

 Lodges evidencing Ancient Egyptian names included Sphinx, New-Memphis, Pyramids, Cheops and Le Nil.
 Founded by Jules Cesar Zivy the latter loge was dependent on the Grand Orient of France.

-The distinction of first modern Freemason in Egypt goes to General Kleber, the luckless man left behind by Napoleon to govern the "Oriental Empire.
+The distinction of first modern Freemason in Egypt goes to General Kleber, the luckless man left behind by Napoleon to govern the his "Oriental Empire.